-The Course Schedule Planner (CSP) is very helpful in planning a schedule for the next semester (https://sims.rutgers.edu/csp/).
+The Course Schedule Planner (CSP) is very helpful in planning a schedule for future semesters (https://sims.rutgers.edu/csp/).
 CSP allows students to: (1) build schedules for current/future semesters, (2) view saved schedules and export them to WebReg, and (3) view the course catalog and create a wish list of future courses.
-Note that CSP may not be accurate when using the last feature, because course availability might change.
+Note that CSP may not be completely accurate when using the last feature, because course availability might change (e.g., when an instructor is not available to teach a course during a particular semester).